opis/json-schema/README.md

 - Support for custom media types
 - Support for default value
 - Support for custom filters
-- Support for custom variables
+- Support for custom variables (local and global)

 ## License